MovingBlocks/TempDoc/Codebase-Structure.md

 Facades
 ---------

 The engine alone is not executable.
-It needs to run in some sort of context - facades supply that by wrapping the engine.
+It needs to run in some sort of context - "facades" (front-ends) supply that by wrapping the engine.

 The most basic one is the "PC Facade" which simply runs the game normally as an application on Windows, Linux, or Macs.
 This facade is bundled with the engine repo and available right out of the box.